aselker/cooperation_emergence/reports/final_report.md

 ![](images/kernel_heatmap.png)
 Figure 3: The PD weights, represented as a heatmap.

 Each cell cooperates or defects according to its genome.
 There are three "behavior" alleles: Cooperate (C), which always cooperates; Defect (D), which always defects; and Silent (S), which defects for a time and then begins to cooperate.
 The "timer" that controls the transition is initialized (exponentially distributed, with a mean of 200 steps) when a cell mutates into the S strategy, and is passed on if it replicates.

 Replication is controlled by fitness.
 During each timestep, each cell plays the PD against its neighbors, and the results are summed.
 The cell's general fitness factor is added, to produce the cell's fitness.
 Then, the cell is compared to a random one of its neighbors.
 If the neighbor's fitness is higher, the neighbor might invade, with a probability (F_2 - F_1)/k, where F_2 is the invading cell's fitness, F_1 is the invaded cell's fitness, and k is a constant equal to 24 + 24u.

 ## Experiments
 ### Experiment 1: Basic System replication
 The first step of the experiment is to prove that if a cluster of cooperators exists, it can expand and dominate the biofilm.
 To test this, we simulate a biofilm without mutation.
 A square of varying size in the center of the film is initialized with cooperators, and the rest of the film is filled with defectors.
+Our experiment differs from the original Hashem et al. experiment due to the u value being decreased from 0.09 to 0.07.

 ![A 5x5 run of experiment 1 that survives](images/exp1_5x5_success.png)

-Figure 3: An example of experiment 1 where a 5x5 block of cooperators survives and dominates the system.
+Figure 3:

 ![A 5x5 run of experiment 1 that dies](images/exp1_5x5_failure.png)

-Figure 4: An example of experiment 1 where a 5x5 block of cooperators dies off.
+Figure 4:

 #### Results of Experiment 1
 Hashem et al. found that when the square of cooperators is smaller than 6x6, it tends to be taken over by defectors; when it is 6x6 or larger, it tends to expand.
 In order to test our model's similarity, we test multiple times at a 5x5 grid, and find that the cooperators might survive or die out, depending on luck.
 Two sample runs can be seen below.
 4x4 cooperator blocks reliably die out, and 6x6 cooperator blocks reliably survive.